Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Experimental Validation

-Finally, note that in theory, due to the simple nature of the data provided by the 2D laser rangefinder, the system should be prone to false positives.
-Yet, we have not experienced any issues in our testing despite objects with similar contours were present in the environment such as trolleys and tables.
+Finally, on a more qualititative side, notice that due to the simple nature of the data provided by the 2D laser rangefinder, the system could be prone to false positives.
+Yet, we have not experienced any issues in our testing despite objects with similar contours were present in the environment.
 This may be partially due to the online pallet tracking strategy outlined in Section \ref{sec:pallettracking}.

 \textit{Multiple pallets tracking}.
 As anticipated above, we used artificially generated data to get preliminary results in scenarios possibly involving multiple pallets.
 This was not part of the reference scenario presented in Section \ref{sec:reference_scenario}, but it was worth exploring as it is an intrinsic property of the proposed system.
 Our results confirm the ability to detect pallets and avoid false positives even in the case two pallets are present in front of the robot.
 Figure \ref{fig:TwoPalletsTracking} depicts one example using the same graphical representation as the one introduced above.
 In this case, the Algorithm detects three possible candidates in the first five frames, but the third one (T3) is dropped on frame 16, due to its low average confidence score.
 Furthermore, the first two (T1 and T2) are stronger candidates and they finally get accepted as pallets in frame 17.
-Concerning performance metrics, the average computation time for $40$ frames is $8.22$ $s$ with a variance of $0.229$ $s^2$ and root mean square variation of $5.8\%$.
+Concerning performance metrics, we have not observed any significant loss compared to the single pallet tracking case.

-At the moment, the main limitation in the multiple pallets case is that the system is not able to unequivocally identify pallets, but only distinguish them with respect to each other.
+At the moment, the main limitation in the multiple pallet case is that the system is not able to univocally identify pallets, but only distinguish them with respect to each other.
 This was not a limitation in our reference scenario as described in Section \ref{sec:reference_scenario}, but it can be an issue in other applications.
 We will explore in the future solutions to this problem, for example employing identification markers, which are much less prone to robustness issues compared to localization ones.